Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02e_CostAccounting_hg.md

 - [UPDATE]
   Click this button to update the table.

   > [Info] Note that any changes made must be saved first by clicking the [SAVE] button at the bottom.
-Otherwise, all changes will be rejected when updating the list..
+Otherwise, all changes will be rejected when updating the list.

 - [CHANGE PERIOD]
   Click this button to change the period.
 The *Select period* window is displayed, see [Select period](#select-period).